jsfowles/create-app-cli/README.md

-# vf-create-app
+# create-vf-app

-**vf-create-app** is a Command Line Interface (CLI) tool developed for the purpose of creating and scaffolding Vectorform Next.js starter repositories.
+**create-vf-app** is a Command Line Interface (CLI) tool developed for the purpose of creating and scaffolding Vectorform Next.js starter repositories.

 ## Getting Started